SsenfumaGodfrey/Fong-Fing-Performance-Analysis/README.md

 Economic Factors: Are there broader economic issues affecting consumer spending in your key markets?

 *Short-Term Tactic* Launch a targeted promotional campaign in the U.S.A and Canada for June to clear inventory and stimulate demand.

+ Enhance customer engagement, focus on increasing sales in the lower average contribution like United Kingdom, Germany and Canada.
+By targeting high income demographics and improving product offerings.
+ Strengthen market presence, leverage successful strategies from high performancing regions like U.S.A and U.K to boost sales in underperforming regions(Germanyand Canada) through tailored marketing  plus promotion.
+This will help the market team as well as Logistics department.

+  Optimize return management, implement more strengthen quality control and return policies to mitigate losses over the shippment process, ehance customer's statisfaction across all regions.